 Between 1859 and 1954, three generations of Gibson family members and dozens of servants lived and worked at 137 Beacon Street.
 In many ways, their experiences are typical of individuals of their particular gender and social class.
 And yet, their unique stories allow us to explore this period of Boston’s history through a distinctly personal lens.

-Click below to learn more about the people who lived at 137 Beacon.
+Click below to learn more about who lived at 137 Beacon.